Rasmus-Bertell/hoarder/README.md

 - [ ] Media formats independent of app so they can be added and removed
 - [ ] Multiple lists, e.g. your collection, wishlist, custom
 - [ ] Mark media as watched/read/consumed
+- [ ] Reflect media status everywhere, info page add _AND_ remove actions
 - [ ] Reviews
 - [ ] Notes

-Stretch goal is to port this to React Native and have an android app
+Stretch goal is to port this to React Native and have an android app.

 ## Development